huggingface/transformers/docs/source/en/chat_templating.md

 The sun.</s>
 ```

-From here, just continue training like you would with a standard language modelling task.
+From here, just continue training like you would with a standard language modelling task, using the `formatted_chat` column.

 ## Advanced: How do chat templates work?